danifpdra/gobi384_driver/README.md

 # thermal_camera
-ROS package to work with a thermal csamera Xenics Gobi 384 on Linux
+ROS package to work with a thermal camera Xenics Gobi 384 on Linux

 # Installation of Camera Drivers on Linux